microsoft/vscode-docs/docs/remote/containers.md

 See the [devcontainer.json reference](#devcontainerjson-reference) for information other available properties such as the `workspaceFolder` and `shutdownAction`.

-Once you have added a `.devcontainer/devcontainer.json` file to your folder, run the **Remote-Containers: Reopen Folder in Container** command (or **Remote-Containers: Open Folder in Container...** if you are not yet in VS Code)  from the Command Palette (`kbstyle(F1)`) If the containers are not already running, VS Code will call `docker-compose -f ../docker-compose.yml up` in this example.
+Once you have added a `.devcontainer/devcontainer.json` file to your folder, run the **Remote-Containers: Reopen Folder in Container** command (or **Remote-Containers: Open Folder in Container...** if you are not yet in VS Code)  from the Command Palette (`kbstyle(F1)`)

+If the containers are not already running, VS Code will call `docker-compose -f ../docker-compose.yml up` in this example.
 Note that the `service` property indicates which service in your Docker Compose file VS Code should connect to, not which service should be started.
+If you started them by hand, VS Code will simply attach to the service you specified.

 You can also create a development copy of your Docker Compose file.
 For example, if you had `.devcontainer/docker-compose.devcontainer.yml`, you would just change the following line in `devcontainer.json`: